 - Note that this recipe calls for pure maple syrup, NOT pancake syrup.

 - Use any variety of pears that you’d like.
-Just make sure they’re ripe!
+Just make sure you’re using ripe pears, but not too ripe that they’re mushy and don’t hold up to being cooked!

 Looking for more easy crostini recipes to serve as appetizers?
 Here are a few of my favorites below.
 You can also head over to the Recipe Index and browse the Appetizers and Snacks archives for even more tasty recipe ideas!